alexxandraSalazar/BackFaceCulling-Examples/README.md

 ### WebGL Example
-Follow these steps to run the OpenGL example using **Visual Studio Code**:
+Follow these steps to run the WebGL example using **Visual Studio Code**:

 Go to the example directory